Privacy Notice | Suvera Ltd

 Typically, we act as a processor on behalf of your GP.
 This will be when your GP surgery has invited you to use our service, rather than you signing up of your own accord and asking us to share data for you with your GP.
 When we are a processor of your data, then all data is processed in line with your GP practice’s privacy notice and you should contact them for any queries.

 This privacy notice applies to the data that we process when we are a controller of personal data.
 That will usually be the data of potential and existing employees, suppliers, direct patients, website users and then technical data when you use Suvera.
+Being a controller means that we are trusted to look after and deal with your personal information in accordance with this notice.
+We determine the ways and means of processing your data and must therefore, be accountable for it.

 How we process your data